 Conservation of wild salmon

-The Conservation of Salmon (Scotland) Regulations 2016 outlined for the first time a system, under which, the killing of Atlantic salmon in inland waters is managed on an annual basis by categorising the conservation status of their stocks.
+In 2016 the spring measures were supplemented by the Conservation of Salmon (Scotland) Regulations 2016.
+Under these regulations, the killing of Atlantic salmon in inland waters during the rest of the year is managed on an annual basis by categorising the conservation status of their stocks.

 In general terms, the regulations: